willadam/website/foss4guk2018/index.md

 FOSS4GUK 2018 is organised entirely by volunteers.
 We're currently in the process of formalising our organising committee.
 As it stands, we are looking for the following roles:

 * **Workshop Coordinator** - Make sure workshops go smoothly for all involved
-* **Sponsor Coordinate** - Find and coordinate relationships with sponsors
 * **Marketing and Social Media Coordinator** - Help promote FOSS4G UK 2018!
 * **Head of Social Affairs** - Arguably one of the most important roles; help organise the after party on the Thursday!
 * **Swag Coordinator** - Help organise tshirt and sticker printing for the event
-* **Code Spring Coordinator** - Help find a venue and coordinate food/drink for a codesprint on the Saturday
+* **Code Sprint Coordinator** - Help find a venue and coordinate food/drink for a codesprint on the Saturday

 If you are interested please speak to [James Milner](https://www.twitter.com/JamesLMilner)

 ### What